IzC87/Ludo-Revamp/README.md

 automating the movements for the computer.
 This ended up being pretty complex until I came up with the "obvious" solution to just return all the tokens that can move for the player whose turn it is.

+## Coding process
+I first made the GUI to be able to move my pieces on the board Graphically.
+Made the JSON files with all the X, Y coordinates for the GUI.
+Created the logic for what happens when I press the GUI buttons.
+Then I made the methods to actually move the pieces on the GUI.
+I started with all this because I wanted to see my movements to be able to debug easier and faster.